sp872-Sarang/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. Sketch ideas for what you'll work on in lab on Wednesday.
+Due to the pandemic, the chance people go out and workout is significantly reduced.
+To encourage people to work out and have some physical exercise, my idea is to create an interactive gaming sensor using Rasberry pi. that allows players to physically move their bodies while gaming.
+The sensors I will be using for the lab are a microphone to collect audio and an accelerometer to collect players' movement.
+When players lean forward, backward, left, and right, the object in the game will move accordingly based on the player's physical movement.

+Players can also control the game using voice commands.
+They can say "Turn Left" or "Turn Right" to control the game characters.

 ## Share your idea sketches with Zoom Room mates and get feedback